dominickm/jupiter_broadcasting_mobile_community/STYLEGUIDE.md

 Braces:

-Please place all braces on the same line as the statement for instance if (true) {
+Please place all braces on the same line as the statement or conditional.
-  }
-is the correct format, but
-  if (false)
-  {
-  }
-is not.

 This goes for 'for' loops and the like as well.

 Variables: